Last editedOct 2020

 There’s a big difference between recognising the need for change and actually making that change.
 The decision to go ahead with a change or not will inevitably always come back to your members.
 How will making a change affect them?

 One problem with this is that not making an important change can be equally damaging in the long run.
 If the status quo begins to upset your members, member experience and member retention will suffer.

 This probably sounds a bit doom and gloom.
 Thankfully, that’s not the case.
 Or at least not always.
 One area where you can make a positive change that will benefit both you and your members in the future is moving to an automated online Direct Debit solution for your payment needs

 Members are now demanding more flexible subscription options that can be set up and managed online.
-For example, in a recent GoCardless survey of 50 organisation members, we found that 85% of respondents said it was important to be able to manage payments online.
+For example, in a recent GoCardless survey of 500 members from various organisations, we found that 85% of respondents said it was important to be able to manage payments online.